eman275/to-do-App/README.md

 They will not be included in the production build so you can use them for things like documentation.

 If you have Git installed and your project is not part of a larger repository, then a new repository will be initialized resulting in an additional `.git/` top-level directory.
-## Available Scripts

-In the project directory, you can run:

-### `npm start` `or`  `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm test`